friendly/statquotes/README.md

 study, launched on the ways of elegant statistical design, later boggled in execution, ends up with results to which the theory of probability can contribute little.
---- W. Edwards Deming
+--- W. Edwards Deming, Principles of Professional Statistical Practice.
+Annals of Mathematical Statistics, 36(6), 1883.
+(1965)

 R> statquote(source="Tukey") # Choose a random quote from a specific author

 Whatever the data, we can try to gain understanding by straightening or by flattening.
 When we succeed in doing one or both, we almost always see more clearly what is going on.
---- John Tukey
+--- John Tukey, Exploratory Data Analysis, p.
+148.

 # quote_tags() # list all tags